Master Gardeners

 Rural Housing Baseline Assessments

 Housing affordability and availability is an ongoing issue in Nevada.
 Housing data is often scattered across many sources with varying reliability and consistency, making it challenging to navigate.
-NEAP and Nevada Rural Housing have worked together since late 2022 with the goal to gather and analyze data to present the current housing situation in the counties and communities across the state.
+NEAP and Nevada Rural Housing have worked together since late 2022 with the goal of gathering and analyzing data to present the current housing situation in the counties and communities across the state.
 These tools are intended to inform decision-making by local leaders and private partners interested in contributing to rural Nevada's housing solutions.

 Data collection and initial analysis has been performed for most counties across the state.
 Reports and fact sheets will be available by December 2024 for all counties.